abhi03ruchi/abhi03ruchi/README.md

 ### Hi there 👋, I am  Abhiruchi Sarswat
-I am a frontend Developer passionate about creating intuitive and visually appealing responsive user interfaces.
-I am excited to continue exploring the frontiers of web development and machine learning to contribute to the development of innovative solutions that solve real-world problems.
+ a 2nd year undergraduate student at Indira Gandhi Delhi Technical University For Women.
+I am a web Developer👩‍💻 passionate about creating intuitive and visually appealing responsive user interfaces .

-Skills: / REACT / JS / HTML / CSS/PYTHON /DATA SCIENCE / MACHINE LEARNING / NLP.